Rules and Structure of the UHV Honors Program

-Additionally, the Honors Program Director will organize and chair a committee to assist in governing the Honors Track.
-This committee will help select courses, advise on program needs, and offer guidance and assistance in Honors Track events.
+Additionally, the Honors Program Director will organize and chair a committee to assist in governing the Honors Program.
+This committee will help select courses, advise on program needs, and offer guidance and assistance in Honors Program events.
 The committee will consist of the following voting membership:

 - The Honors Program Director (who chairs)

-- All professors teaching Honors Track Core Classes that academic year
+- All professors teaching Honors Core Classes that academic year

-- The President and Vice President of the Honors Track Student Organization
+- The President and Vice President of the Honors Program Student Organization

 VII.
 Compatibility with Current Programs

 Nothing suggested by the Honors Program should contradict or change any part of any degree program or UHV policy.
 All ideas presented in this proposal are intended to supplement existing and future programs and not to, in any way, circumvent any requirement.
 Honors curriculum should address the advanced needs of students but still provide all the basic requirements of a university education.
-In any case where a particular program is not compatible with the Honors Program, the Honors Program Director and the Honors Track coordinator will modify the Honors Program requirements to the needs of the individual student.
-A student given this accommodation will be treated the same as any other Honors Track student and afforded the same benefits.
+In any case where a particular program is not compatible with the Honors Program, the Honors Program Director will modify the Honors Program requirements to the needs of the individual student.
+A student given this accommodation will be treated the same as any other Honors Program student and afforded the same benefits.